Sicilian Style Pizza Recipe: How to Make an Authentic NY Square Pizza

 Sicilian pizza is baked in a pan, relatively easy to make, and offers a perfect contrast between a tender interior and a crispy exterior.
 This recipe will guide you in recreating an authentic Sicilian pizza at home.

-Please note that the preparation instructions in the recipe below are intended to be as general and concise as possible.
-Making pizza is a process, and the final result depends more on following the right technique and process than on a specific recipe.
-However, this recipe will guide you to excellent results, even on your first attempt
+Note: The preparation instructions in the recipe below are intentionally kept general and concise.
+Pizza making is a process, and the final result depends far more on using the correct technique and following the right process than on any single recipe.
+That said, this recipe will still guide you to excellent results – even on your first attempt.

 For simplicity, the recipe assumes a default fermentation time of 4 hours.
-However, with the dough calculator provided below, you can adjust for any fermentation time and method (cold or room temperature).
+Using the dough calculator provided below, you can adjust the recipe for any fermentation time or method (room temperature or cold fermentation).

 All measurements are in grams, so a kitchen scale is essential.
 Baking by eye or using volumetric measurements is not recommended.